thomasrichardsopenx/slate/source/index.html.md

 20like%20Gecko%29%20Version/5.1.7%20Safari/534.57.2%22%7D%2C%20%22id%22%3A
 %20%2280ce30c53c16e6ede735f123ef6e32361bfc7b22
 %22%2C%20%22user%22%3A%20%7B%22id%22%3A%20%2255816b39711f9b5acf3b90e313ed29e51665623f%22%7D%7D
+'''

 Where:
-http is the protocol.
-If your ad space uses SSL/TLS, use https instead. delivery_server_domain.
-The hostname of your OpenX delivery server /w.
+* http is the protocol.
+If your ad space uses SSL/TLS, use https instead. d* elivery_server_domain.
+The hostname of your OpenX delivery server
+* /w.
 Indicates the web delivery medium
-/1.0.
-Indicates version 1.0 of the OpenX ad request protocol /acj.
+* /1.0.
+Indicates version 1.0 of the OpenX ad request protocol
+* /acj.
 Asynchronous chain JSON, an asynchronous ad request to serve a structured JSON delivery response which supports chaining
-?.
-Separates the ad request from the ad request parameters auid.
+* ?.
+Separates the ad request from the ad request parameters
+* auid.
 The ad unit ID
-&.
+* &.
 Separates each parameter
-&openrtb=.
-Indicates the OpenRTB values that follow in a percent-encoded string Sample JSON object including OpenRTB values
+* &openrtb=.
+Indicates the OpenRTB values that follow in a percent-encoded string

+### Sample JSON object including OpenRTB values

 The following JSON object shows the structure of the OpenRTB data before removing unnecessary white space and before percent encoding.
+'''
 {'at': 1,
  'cur': ['USD'],
  'device': {'ip': '123.145.167.10',